 And to prevent mosquito bites in the first place, see below for a simple recipe for DIY natural insect repellent.

 If there are no allergy considerations, remove the stinger by running the edge of a credit card along the welt on the skin (works better than tweezers and you’re more likely to have a credit card handy than a pair of tweezers anyway).
+Now what to put on a bee sting?
 Mix 2 teaspoons of baking soda with about a quarter teaspoon of water to make a thick paste and apply it to the sting.
 Leave it on there until the pain stops.

 An alternative treatment is to mix baking soda, vinegar, and meat tenderizer to make a paste and apply it to the sting.
 Again, leave the paste on until the pain stops.